Bridge-builder, true believer

 Since then, Liam has been directly or indirectly involved in conducting over 300 behaviour change research projects across a wide range of industries and sectors.
 He has also led the development of a unique research methodology (The Method), which is used to inform, develop and design behaviour change interventions and improve their efficacy.

 Liam is on the executive of the Monash Sustainable Development Institute and is involved in developing a 2025 strategy, which uses the SDGs as a framework for tackling common and complex sustainability challenges.
-In 2022, he was elected as one of the Biodiversity Council's lead councillors which aims to provide trusted expert voices communicating accurate information on all aspects of biodiversity to the Australian people.
+In 2022, he was elected as one of the Biodiversity Council's lead councillors, which aims to provide trusted expert voices communicating accurate information on all aspects of biodiversity to the Australian people.

-Liam’s specific research interests include waste resource management, biodiversity, spillover (how engaging in one positive behaviour affects the probability of engagement or disengagement in a second behaviour), the synthesis of research evidence to inform behaviour change strategies and social inclusion.
+Liam’s specific research interests include waste resource management, biodiversity, spillover (how engaging in one positive behaviour affects the probability of engagement or disengagement in a second behaviour), and the synthesis of research evidence to inform behaviour change strategies and social inclusion.

 He has published numerous research reports, research papers and public discussion pieces and is an active contributor on Zoos Victoria’s Science Committee, South East Water’s Customer Engagement Council and VicHealth’s Leading Thinker Taskforce.
-Liam is on Editorial Board of the prestigious Public Administration Review and the Board of Inclusive Australia, a new organisation made up of some of Australia’s largest government and industry groups working collaboratively to identify strategies on how to unite the nation around the principles of diversity and respect.
+Liam is on the Editorial Board of the prestigious Public Administration Review and the Board of Inclusive Australia, a new organisation made up of some of Australia’s largest government and industry groups working collaboratively to identify strategies on how to unite the nation around the principles of diversity and respect.

-An exceptional public speaker, Liam believes that education and training is vital to wider uptake and application of behavioural insights and he regularly delivers executive training to government professionals through the Australia and New Zealand School of Government and the Department of Premier and Cabinet (Vic)’s Behavioural Insights Unit.
+An exceptional public speaker, Liam believes that education and training is vital to wider uptake and application of behavioural insights, and he regularly delivers executive training to government professionals through the Australia and New Zealand School of Government and the Department of Premier and Cabinet (Vic)’s Behavioural Insights Unit.

 He is also regularly invited to deliver public presentations to audiences around Australia and the world and at specialist conferences run by organisations such as the Australian Health Practitioner Regulation Agency, the International Association for Public Participation and Social Science in Conservation Forum.